Skip to main content

 We are here

 The DNR submitted a list of substances designated "Cycle 11" to DHS in April 2019.
 DHS responded with recommendations to DNR in November 2020.
-A plain language summary of each of the compounds in Cycle 11 is available at DHS's Recommended Groundwater Enforcement Standards.
+A plain language summary of each of the compounds in Cycle 11 is available at DHS's Groundwater Standards.

 Cycle 11 Rulemaking Timeline